gcp-services/sheep/README.md

 ## Sheep?

 Sheep is a distributed, idempotent, and eventually consistent counter service backed by different backends.
-When properly configured, sheep will **guarantee** accurate counts.
+When properly configured, sheep will **guarantee** accurate counts, so long as the underlying databases, i.e. Pub/Sub, Spanner, are durable.

 Sheep is built to scale.
 By leveraging scalable systems and designs, Sheep allows you to keep fully idempotent and accurate counts at a rate of hudreds of thousands of requests a second.